-Following a review process a revised Code of Conduct for Eastern Health Authority (EHA) Employees has been developed and is presented for adoption.
+Following a review process a revised Code of Conduct for Eastern Health Authority (EHA) Employees was developed and presented the Board of Management at its meeting held on 2 December 2020 for adoption.

 The Local Government (General) (Employee Code of Conduct) Variation Regulations 2018 details a code of conduct applicable to all Council employees.